-The new Penguin Chill habitat at the Albuquerque BioPark is a groundbreaking immersive exhibit that takes visitors on a research expedition from the southern tip of South America to the Antarctic Peninsula.
-Ideum designed and built exhibitry that supplements the indoor habitat-viewing by adding a vivid narrative experience in which visitors assume the role of scientists bound for the Antarctic.
+The new Penguin Chill habitat at the Albuquerque BioPark is a groundbreaking immersive exhibition that takes visitors on a scientific journey from the southern tip of South America to the Antarctic Peninsula.
+Ideum designed and built exhibitry that complements the experience of watching live penguins by adding a vivid narrative in which visitors assume the role of researchers bound for the Antarctic.
 Along the way, they learn about penguin habitats, sub-Antarctic ecology, climate change, and STEM concepts related to Antarctic field research.
-Narrative theming, innovative uses of interactive technology, and a rich variety of interpretive content creates a colorful visitor experience unique to the world of zoos and aquariums.
+Narrative theming, innovative uses of interactive technology, and a rich variety of interpretive content combine to create a colorful visitor experience unique to the world of zoos and aquariums.
 The state-of-the-art indoor habitat is home to King, Gentoo, and Macaroni penguins.